Meta-learning Structure-Preserving Dynamics: Introduction

 \section{Introduction}

 Scientific machine learning (SciML) has emerged as a powerful paradigm for modeling complex physical systems~\cite{baker2019workshop}, enabling the discovery and prediction of dynamic behavior in fields ranging from fluid dynamics~\cite{karniadakis2021physics,brunton2020machine} to materials science~\cite{butler2018machine}.
-Learning the underlying dynamics from data is essential when physical laws are unknown, partially known, or when direct simulation is computationally expensive.
-While physics-informed neural networks and related approaches have shown promise by incorporating physical biases into the learning process~\cite{raissi2019physics}, they typically do not enforce the preservation of structural properties exactly, especially when the learned models are queried for dynamical prediction outside of their training distribution.
+Learning dynamics from data is essential when physical laws are unknown, partially known, or when direct simulation is computationally prohibitive.
+While physics-informed neural networks and related approaches have shown promise by incorporating physical biases into the learning process~\cite{raissi2019physics}, their use of soft constraints typically does not enforce the preservation of structural properties exactly, especially when the learned models are queried for dynamical prediction outside of their training distribution.
 This can lead to poor generalization performance and the substantial violation of fundamental physical principles encoded in mathematical conservation laws.
 As a result, there is growing interest in developing tailored machine learning models that faithfully preserve the mathematical structure of physical systems.